0xPierre/ClassificationTP/readme.md

 # Convoluted RandomForest classifiers  🖌️

-We made this during a school rush of 5 days.
 The goal was to develop a random forest classifiers of differents datasets.
 We achieved to made up to 98.6% of success on MNIST with our algorithms.
-It is made with [BugProg](https://github.com/bugprog).
+I made it with [BugProg](https://github.com/bugprog) during a school rush of 5 days.

 ![](./docs/img.png)